 Prior to 1837, the government kept no records of its citizens.
 The only comparable records are parish registers, journals held at each local Anglican church into which the vicar recorded every baptism, marriage and burial performed each day.
 The earliest registers date from 1538 though most parishes did not begin substantive record keeping until the seventeeth century.

 The vast majority of Wiltshire registers have now been deposited at the Wiltshire and Swindon History Centre.
 A list showing the enclosing dates for the registers held by us is available here.
 A few small parishes are still using marriage registers started in 1837.
 Registers not held by us should be accessible through the church itself; we can provide you with churchwarden's contact details if required.
-The registers have not been globally indexed, meaning that if you are searching for a baptism in Wiltshire, you could potentially have to check the baptisms of all 306 historic parishes in the county!
-Wiltshire Family History Society Website.
+Please note that parish registers over 100 years old are now available to view online via the Ancestry website, which is available free of charge in the Wiltshire and Swindon History Centre and in Wiltshire and Swindon libraries.
+Transcripts of some parish registers are also available via the Wiltshire Family History Society Website.

 When using parish registers you should bear in mind that:-